Skip to main content

 26

-Our final day of trekking begins with a gentle descent as we follow the Nika Chu River through scenic forests.
+Our final day of the Bhutan Snowman trek begins with a gentle descent as we follow the Nika Chu River through scenic forests.
 The trail gradually eases into a broader, well-trodden path, passing through beautiful valleys and small settlements.
 We’ll reach the village of Sephu, where the road meets the larger route leading to Punakha, marking the end of our epic trek.
 From here, we board our vehicle for the drive to Punakha, one of Bhutan’s most picturesque towns.

-Our final day of trekking begins with a gentle descent as we follow the Nika Chu River through scenic forests.
+Our final day of the Bhutan Snowman trek begins with a gentle descent as we follow the Nika Chu River through scenic forests.
 The trail gradually eases into a broader, well-trodden path, passing through beautiful valleys and small settlements.
 We’ll reach the village of Sephu, where the road meets the larger route leading to Punakha, marking the end of our epic trek.
 From here, we board our vehicle for the drive to Punakha, one of Bhutan’s most picturesque towns.

 Accommodation